dokku/dokku/docs/deployment/application-management.md

 ### Listing applications

-> New as of 0.8.1.
-Use the `apps` command for older versions.
+!!! tip "New as of 0.8.1.
+Use the `apps` command for older versions."

 You can easily list all available applications using the `apps:list` command: